jlevy/og-equity-compensation/README.md

   early, and this can potentially reduce your tax significantly:
   If the shares go up in value, the taxes owed on vesting might be far greater than the taxes owed at the time of receipt.
+  - ☝️ Why is it called an *election*?
+Because you are *electing* (choosing) to pay taxes early in exchange for this treatment by the IRS.
 - An 83(b) election isn’t guaranteed to reduce your taxes, of course.
   For example, the value of the stock may not increase.
   And if you leave the company before you vest, you *don’t* get the taxes you’ve paid back.
 - ❗ You must file the 83(b) election yourself with the IRS [**within 30 days**](https://www.irs.gov/irb/2012-28_IRB/ar12.html) of the grant or exercise, or the opportunity is irrevocably lost.
-  - 🔸 Section 83(b) elections cannot be made on the receipt of a stock option.
+- ☝️ Note an 83(b) election is made receipt of actual shares of stock.
-    They can only be made on the receipt of actual shares of stock.
+  Technically, it cannot be made on the receipt of a stock *option* itself:
+  You first must exercise that option, then file the election.
 - If you receive an early exercisable stock option (when you don’t have to wait for the the stock to vest), you can make an 83(b) election on receipt of the shares on exercise.
 - Section 83(b) elections do not apply to vested shares;
   the election only applies to stock that is not yet vested.
   Thus, if you receive options that are *not* early exercisable (meaning you have to wait until they vest to exercise), an 83(b) election would not apply.
 - 🔹 Founders and very early employees will almost always want to do an 83(b) election upon the receipt of unvested shares, since the stock value is probably low.
   If the value is really low, and the taxes owed are not that great, you can make the election without having to pay much tax and start your capital gains holding period on the shares.

 ### 409A valuations